tcampbe/austincodingacademy.com/_posts/2019-08-01-austin-coding-academy-student-highlight-greg-swan.md

 ---
 # Get to know Austin Coding Academy graduate Greg Swan

-At Austin Coding Academy, we're really proud of our students and graduates, and we want other people to get the chance to see how awesome they are too.
+At Austin Coding Academy, we take pride in the success that our students and graduates achieve.
+Every month we look to highlight at least one of our graduates and let the world know about what they're doing in their new careers.

-This month, we caught up with ACA graduate [Greg Swan](), who accepted a job as a Web Developer at Kinetic Theory in Austin after finishing the JavaScript track.
+This month, we caught up with Austin Coding Academy graduate [Greg Swan](), who accepted a job as a Web Developer at Kinetic Theory in Austin after finishing our Full Stack Web Development Track in 2018.
 Greg now works as a Web Application Developer with OpenSymmetry.
 Here's what he had to say about his experience as an Austin Coding Academy student:

-### How did ACA prepare you for the job market?
+### How did Austin Coding Academy prepare you for the job market?

 ACA prepared me for the job market the way a high school teacher prepares you for college; they gave me a solid foundation of knowledge, taught me what not to do, and consistently reminded me that there was a job out there for me if I was willing to put in the work.